 2018: The Review Process

-AMD reviewed ten competitors and ultimately selected ETQ Reliance as its QMS.
+AMD reviewed ten competitors and ultimately selected ETQ Reliance as its QMS solution.
 “We see quality as a journey that we’re on together,” said Andrade.
 “We really wanted to pair ourselves with somebody who’s just as committed as we are to our journey.”

 2019: Initial Implementation